-On May 29, 2020, Allyson Berent will discuss the journey that led her to becoming chief science officer of the largest research funding foundation for Angelman syndrome in the world (Foundation for Angelman Syndrome Therapeutics [FAST]), and the cofounder and chief operating officer of GeneTx Biotherapeutics — a biotech company solely focused on developing an antisense oligonucleotide for the treatment of Angelman syndrome — after her daughter was diagnosed with Angelman syndrome at 5.5 months old.
+On May 29, 2020, Allyson Berent discussed the journey that led her to becoming chief science officer of the largest research funding foundation for Angelman syndrome in the world (Foundation for Angelman Syndrome Therapeutics [FAST]), and the cofounder and chief operating officer of GeneTx Biotherapeutics — a biotech company solely focused on developing an antisense oligonucleotide for the treatment of Angelman syndrome — after her daughter was diagnosed with Angelman syndrome at 5.5 months old.

 In 2014, the life of a successful veterinary specialist designing medical devices and enthralled with clinical research for animals came to a screeching halt.
 Her little girl, Quincy, 5.5 months old, was diagnosed with a rare neurogenetic condition called Angelman syndrome (AS).
 Through pure naiveté, scientific understanding and medical education, she knew a treatment for this condition was possible, despite there being no approved therapeutics.
 After countless conference calls, scientific stalking and a dream, Allyson Berent started her journey from becoming the chief science officer of the largest research funding foundation for AS in the world (Foundation for Angelman Syndrome Therapeutics [FAST]) to the cofounder and chief operating officer of GeneTx Biotherapeutics, a biotech company solely focused on developing an antisense oligonucleotide (ASO) for the treatment of Angelman syndrome.